-The final stop of the tour is the extraordinary Serengeti National Park, known as one of the world’s last great wildlife refuges.
-Meaning ‘endless plains’ and equal in size to Northern Ireland, the park contains an estimated three million large animals, most of which take part in the Great Migration.
+The final stop of the tour is the extraordinary Serengeti National Park, known as one of the world’s last great wildlife refuges and site of the Great Migration.

-On arrival in Kilimanjaro you will be met by both Peter Lindstrom and Rupert Finch-Hatton, and transferred to your accommodation in Lake Manyara National Park - the drive will be a safari across the Maasai Plains, to the Kirurumu Manyara Lodge perched on the edge of the rift valley escarpment.
-Manyara is a sanctuary for hippo, giraffe, impala, zebra, plus its most famous residents - tree-climbing lions, although lions are rarely seen nowadays.
+On arrival in Kilimanjaro you will be met by Peter and Rupert, and transferred across the Masai Plain to your accommodation in Lake Manyara National Park, perched on the edge of the Rift Valley escarpment.

 After lunch at the lodge, you have the option to spend the afternoon at leisure or to join a Masai guide on an ethno botanical walk on the edge of the escarpment.

 Two full days are spent exploring the contrasting habitats within Lake Manyara National Park.
 The lake itself, which stretches for 50 kilometres offers fantastic birdlife with more than 400 species recorded, while the floodplains and groundwater forest are home to a diversity of mammals including baboon, blue monkey, bushbuck, buffalo, wildebeest, zebra and giraffe.